xifeiwu/git-admin/README.md

 # What is this project

-1. A git server can be based on protocol of http or ssh.
+1. A git server that can run on protocol of http or ssh.
 2. Can config each repo with more info, such as permission, description...

 # How to run this project